Learned Hallucination Detection in Black-Box LLMs using Token-level Entropy Production Rate: Theoretical Framework for Entropic Uncertainty

-Eq.~\eqref{eq:argmax_loss_beta} corresponds to a cross-entropy loss, of a logistic regression on the average contributions $S_\beta(q, t_{<j})$ across tokens, in order to align the signal provided by the entropy to the ground truth annotations.
+where $\sigma$ is the sigmoid function.
+This corresponds to a logistic regression loss, without regularization, on the averaged contributions $S_\beta(q, t_{<j})$ across tokens and the maximal $s_{k,j}$ values.
+This way, the signal provided by the entropy along the sequence is aligned to the ground truth annotations.